bcgov/onroutebc-policy-engine/docs/basic-client-server-flow.md

     policy->>policy: Validate permit<br/>server-side
     note over orbc,policy: Server-side validation should return<br/>identical results to client-side. policy-->>orbc: Return validation results

     alt Permit is valid
         note over browser,db: Proceed as normal with sending client to payment page / cart else Permit is not valid
         orbc-->>browser: Return error message
     end
 ```

+## Implementation Notes

+### Policy Engine Initialization

+The policy engine is initialized once per session with the current policy JSON.
+This ensures that all validations during the session use the same policy rules.

+### Validation Consistency

+Both client-side and server-side validation should produce identical results when using the same policy JSON.
+This is critical for maintaining user trust and system reliability.

+### Performance Considerations

+- **Client-side validation** provides immediate feedback during form completion
+- **Server-side validation** ensures security and data integrity
+- **Policy caching** can be implemented to reduce database queries
+- **Incremental validation** can be performed as users complete form sections